BBrocklebank/Fitness4Ever/readme.md

 * Developer Goals
   <br>
-   - As a developer, I want user to find the UI intuitive and easy to use
+   - As a developer, I want users to find the UI intuitive and easy to use
   <br>
    - As a developer, I want users to find a fluid experience from signup to purchase
   <br>